ro4y/SpawnEggDrops/README.md

 ## Description
 **Spawn Egg Drops** is a lightweight Forge mod for Minecraft 1.12.2 that allows mobs to occasionally drop their spawn eggs when killed by players.
-This feature makes it easier to collect spawn eggs for farming, creative projects, or experimentation without affecting game balance.
+This feature makes it easier to collect spawn eggs for farming.

 ---